 DIAGNOSIS: The disease is best diagnosed by the presence of EM, which begins as a red macule or papule at the site of the tick bite and expands in a red ring, leaving a clear center like a target or bull's eye.
 The lesion usually feels hot and itchy and may grow to over 20 in (50.8 cm) as more lesions erupt.
 The lesion is later replaced by red blotches or diffuse urticaria.
 Conjunctivitis, malaise, fatigue, and flulike symptoms and lymphadenopathy may occur.
 Positive blood cultures, or cultures of joint fluid or skin biopsy specimens are also diagnostic.
 Antibody tests for B. burgdorferi with an enzyme-linked immunosorbent assay (ELISA) test are also used for diagnosis in patients with a history of exposure and signs and symptoms of Lyme disease but with no evidence of rash.
 The antibodies are developed against flagellar and outer surface proteins on the spirochete.

-PREVENTION: The CDC recommends that people should discuss with their health care providers the possibility of getting a Lyme disease vaccination if they are between 15 and 70 years old; live, work, or vacation in endemic areas; or ...
+PREVENTION: The CDC recommends that people should discuss with their health care providers the possibility of getting a Lyme disease vaccination if they are between 15 and 70 years old; live, work, or vacation in ...